 opensslreq -new -key domain.key -out domain.csr

-- Country Name: Enter country’s two-letter code.
-Make sure the country user submit his the organization’s official residence if the user has a Business Validation or Extended Validation certificate.
+- Country Name: Enter the country’s two-letter code.
+Ensure the country user submits their organization’s official residence if the user has a Business Validation or Extended Validation certificate.

-- Name of State/Province: enter the complete name of the state in which the user’s business is registered.
+- Name of State/Province: Enter the state where the user’s business is registered.

 - Name of Locality: Enter the name of the city or town where the company is located.

 - Common Name: Enter the Fully Qualified Domain Name (FQDN) to which your SSL certificate will be assigned.
 Consider the domain educba.com.
-Add an asterisk in front of the domain name (e.g. *.educba.com) to activate a wildcard certificate.
+Add an asterisk before the domain name (e.g., *.educba.com) to activate a wildcard certificate.

 - Email Address: Give a valid email address.

-- A challenging password: It is an out-of-date characteristic that the Certificate Authorities no longer require.
+- A challenging password: The Certificate Authorities no longer require an out-of-date characteristic.
 If there is any confusion, leave this box blank.

-After CA sends an SSL certificate, execute the command below to make that the certificate’s information matches the private key.
+After CA sends an SSL certificate, execute the command below to ensure the certificate’s information matches the private key.

 openssl x509 -text -in domain.crt –noout